 Was there an “aha” moment for you, when you knew you were making a difference?

 In 2009, B.C. pharmacists were given authority to do immunizations, and they did about 30,000 flu vaccinations that year.
 In 2015, they did 430,000 flu shots.
 That is a powerful demonstration of what community pharmacists can do and how they have enhanced their role in healthcare.

 How can the profession build stronger partnerships during these changing times?

 Partnerships are all about relationships and being responsive to those relationships.
 If you look after this, the business looks after itself.
 It starts by understanding the needs of the people you work with.
 It’s easy, for instance, to think all government is interested in is cost-cutting.
 If you make the conversation about dollars and cents, it will be a short conversation.
 You have to go to the next level.
 Ask yourself how patients, the healthcare system and the province will benefit.
 Then bring this insight to the conversation.
 You’ll be surprised what happens next: partnerships that benefit everyone, especially patients.

 Why is being a strong partner important to you?

 Strong partnerships are based on a mutual understanding of what each party needs on a fundamental level, where they need to go, and how to get there together.
 I’ve always believed we need to be open to doing things in ways they haven‘t been done before.
 We may even need to redefine who are our partners are, private payers, for instance.
-In B.C., we are currently involved in a program on cardiovascular risk counselling modelled after a partnership between the Ontario Pharmacists Association and Green Shield Canada.
+In B.C., we were involved in a program on cardiovascular risk counselling modelled after a partnership between the Ontario Pharmacists Association and Green Shield Canada.
 It’s a different approach to a significant healthcare issue, and it can save dollars while still meeting the needs of patients.
 It’s a game-changer.